ferencbeutel/twitterSentimentAnalyzer/README.md

 # SentimentAnalyzer

-Plots the sentiment of a hashtag in real time using the twitter api, nltk and mathplotlib
+Plots the sentiment of a hashtag in real time using the twitter api, nltk and matplotlib

 ## Requirements
 - configure a twitter app & generate consumer & access secrets